eternauta1337/ethernaut-cli/packages/ethernaut-interact-ui/README.md

 - abi: Presents multiple strategies for specifying a path to the abi of the contract including downloading the abi from etherscan, browsing common abis, etc
 - fn: Builds function signatures from the abi
 - params: Specialized prompts for collecting smart contract function parameters
+- fnERC20: As fn but specific to ERC20 tokens
+- paramsERC20: As params but specific to ERC20 tokens

 #### Suggestions